willdufault/fullscreen-clock/README.md

 # fullscreen-clock

-i've been using https://www.nayuki.io/res/full-screen-clock-javascript/full-screen-clock-12hr.html but i wanted more customization, so i made my own
+I've been using https://www.nayuki.io/res/full-screen-clock-javascript/full-screen-clock-12hr.html for a while, but I wanted the ability to customize the appearance.
+So, I made my own.